EdgeVerve/oe-master-job-executor/README.md

 In a clustered environment, applications sometimes need to execute a function just once on boot.
 And later, if the application instance running the one-time function goes down for any reason, another running instance needs to take over and run the function once.

-For example, a clustered application may be running 4 application instances, but a *job scheduler* function within this app may need to run once on boot, and only on a single app instance.
-The app instance which is elected to run the function is the *master* instance for the function.
+For example, a clustered application may be running 4 application instances, but a *job scheduler function* within this app may need to run once on boot, and only on a single app instance.
+The app instance which is elected to run the *job-scheduler function* is the *job-scheduler-master* instance.

-If the *master* instance goes down, then another instance of the application should run the *job scheduler* function once and take over.
+If the *job-scheduler-master* instance goes down, then another instance of the application should become the *job-scheduler-master* and run the *job scheduler function* once.

 ## Implementation